Herbal & Homeopathic Information

 We believe that a time is rapidly approaching when you may no longer be able to buy homeopathic remedies, which makes it important to know how to multiply (graft) the ones that you already have.
 This can be done by using pellets or by making a liquid dilution.

-To graft by using pellets, you need blank (unmedicated) homeopathy pellets, a dropper bottle of 95% (190 proof) grain alcohol, amber glass vials (1-dram or 2-dram size is best, but -dram will work), a small Dixie cup, and the remedy that you want to multiply (it must be in the 30th potency or higher).
+To graft by using pellets, you need blank (unmedicated) homeopathy pellets, a dropper bottle of 95% (190 proof) grain alcohol, amber glass vials (1-dram or 2-dram size is best, but a half-dram will work), a small paper Dixie cup, and the remedy that you want to multiply (it must be in the 30th potency or higher).
 Label the vial with the remedy’s name and potency.
 Put some blank pellets in the Dixie cup, pinch one edge of the cup to make a “spout,” and pour the pellets into the vial.
-Fill the vial about full.
+Fill the vial about three-quarters full.
 Then put a few pellets of your remedy into the cup (3-4 if the pellets are BB size; about 10 if they are “cake sprinkle” size), and pour into the vial.
 Throw away the cup (to prevent accidentally reusing it if you’re grafting more than one remedy).
 If using 1-dram vials, add 2 drops of alcohol to the vial; if using 2-dram vials, add 3 or 4 drops.
-Be sure not to touch the tip of the dropper to the vial (that will contaminate the dropper, which will contaminate you bottle of alcohol).
+Be sure not to touch the tip of the dropper to the vial (that will contaminate the dropper, which will contaminate your bottle of alcohol).
 Put on the lid, and shake the vial for about a minute.
-Some sources say that the remedy is ready to use at that point; otherssay to wait a few days before using.
+Some sources say that the remedy is ready to use at that point; others say to wait a few days before using.
 One dose of the remedy is 4 pellets.

 When your vial of homemade remedy starts running low, you can use it as your “starter” for a new “batch.”
 When the vial is about 1/4 full, add the requisite number of drops of alcohol for the vial size that you’re using.
 Cap, and shake for several seconds.
 Then take a Dixie cup, pinch to make a spout, and add fewer blank pellets than you’ll think you’ll need in order to fill your vial to 3/4 full (because once the cup has touched your vial, the pellets remaining in the cup must be discarded if not used).
 Add the pellets to your vial; and if you need a few more pellets, put a very few into the cup and add them to the vial.
 When your vial is 2/3 to 3/4 full, cap it and shake for about a minute.

-Here are a few tips to keep already prepared remedies from contaminating your blank pellets or youralcohol bottle:
+Here are a few tips to keep already prepared remedies from contaminating your blank pellets or your alcohol bottle:

 • Never touch your bag or container of blank pellets to the Dixie cup that you’re using.